Black History Month 2024: The Role Of African Americans In History

 Practice self-love

 Self-love can be a healthy component of mental wellness.
-Certain practices like mindfulness have been statistically associated with increased levels of self-compassion and an increased ability to emotionally control.
+Certain practices like mindfulness have been statistically associated with increased levels of self-compassion and increased emotional control.
 Other techniques to increase your own levels of self-love might include setting boundaries, setting aside time for rest, speaking positive affirmations, and seeking any physical and mental health care you may need.

 Connect with the BIPOC community